-Frontpoint uses GE technology.
-All components are wireless, and two of the packages allow you to manage the package features with a smartphone app.
-Smartphone app features are not available with the basic Protection Plan.
-The console connects with the monitoring station by cellular transmissions, so a phone line isn’t needed for you cord cutters.
+Frontpoint uses wireless GE technology to power its system.
+Two of the packages allow you to manage the package features with a smartphone app, but those are not available with the basic Protection Plan.
+The system connects with the monitoring center by cellular transmissions, so a phone line isn’t needed for you cord cutters.

 Packages: Equipment and Costs